First published on: October 2018

 Address: 54/2 Moo.7 Chalong Muang, Phuket.
 Pick-up services are available from various locations.

-Adrenaline seekers will love the Flying Hanuman adventure.
-Pick your course ranging from 1 – 3 hours with varying difficulties of obstacles, high elements, abseil points, and 400m zip-lines.
+Adrenaline seekers will love the Hanuman World adventure.
+Pick your course ranging from 1 – 3 hours with varying difficulties of obstacles, high elements, abseil points, and 800m zip-lines.

 Read also: 4D3N Action-Packed Phuket Itinerary

-Explore three of Phuket’s most famous dive sites — King Cruiser, Shark Point and Koh Dok Mai in this 7 to 8-hour tour.
-Each dive site offers unique sights and promises an unrivalled experience which will make you fall in love with the sport.
+Explore three of Phuket’s most famous dive sites — King Cruiser, Shark Point and Koh Dok Mai — in this seven to eight-hour tour.
+Each dive site offers unique sights and promises an unrivalled experience that will make you fall in love with the sport.

 Discover a shipwreck 32 metres below, spot corals and leopard sharks, and finally, dive into the world of rock oysters and giant clams.

 Muay Thai is a martial art deeply ingrained in Thai culture, and there’s no better way to understand this well-loved sport than trying it out yourself.
 The best part is that it’s much cheaper than in Singapore!
-The Kingka Muay Thai gym located in Rawai has two-hour group sessions twice daily as well as private 1-on-1 (reservations required) sessions throughout the day.
+The AKA Thailand Muay Thai gym located in Rawai has casual drop-in training sessions, a one-hour private session as well as a day pass.

-Get hooked on this fishing experience at Phuket’s only freshwater fishing park!
+Get hooked on this fishing experience at Ac’s Phuket Fishing Park!

-Meeting Point: 102/5 Moo 5 Chalermphrakieat Ror 9 Road, Tambon Rasada, Amphur Muang, Phuket.
-Free pick-up available from 8 – 10AM from hotels in Phuket area.
+Meeting point: 102/5 Moo 5 Chalermphrakieat Ror 9 Road, Tambon Rasada, Amphur Muang, Phuket

 *Pro-tip: Insect repellent is a must to keep the mozzies away!